NRMLab/OmegaUpSols/README.md

 # OmegaUpSols
-This is our repository to host our solutions to OmegaUp problems in different lenguages.
+This is our repository to host our solutions to OmegaUp problems in different languages.